Ziwi01/proveasio/README.md

 It must be run as Administrator.

-#### prepare-wsl.sh
+#### prepare-ubuntu.sh

 After `prepare-windows.ps1` is run, login to Ubuntu WSL and clone this repository.

 Before running below script, ensure your WSL distro is using `systemd`.
 See [Requirements](#requirements)

-From Ubuntu, run `sudo ./prepare-wsl.sh` - this will update the system and install required ansible packages.
+From Ubuntu, run `sudo ./prepare-ubuntu.sh` - this will update the system and install required ansible packages.

 #### setup-windows.yml